 - Tracks brand citations and sources across all major LLMs.

-- Offers customizable, white-label dashboards and automated reporting for clients.
+- Offers customizable, white-label dashboards for agency clients.

 Cons:

-- The user interface can feel dense for beginners.
+- The UI can feel slightly dense for beginners.

-Rankscale AI positions itself as a dedicated platform for AI Engine Optimization (AEO), focusing on helping your brand appear favorably in generative AI answers.
-It monitors your visibility across models like ChatGPT and Claude and conducts AI-focused site audits.
+Rankscale AI positions itself as a dedicated platform for AI Engine Optimization.
+Beyond tracking visibility across models like ChatGPT and Claude, it conducts AI-focused site audits that identify content gaps and structural issues impacting how LLMs interpret your site.

-Best For: SEO and marketing teams looking for a specialized tool that provides AI-specific content and technical optimization recommendations.
+Best For: Marketing teams looking for actionable, AI-specific content and technical optimization recommendations.

 Pros: